qusma/QDMS/readme.md

 The QUSMA Data Management System (QDMS) is an application for acquiring, managing, and distributing low-frequency historical and real-time data, written in C#.

 QDMS uses a client/server model.
-The server manages metadata on instruments, manages local storage of historical data, and acts as a broker between clients and external data sources.
-The server application also functions as a UI for managing the metadata & data, as well as importing/exporting data from and to CSV files.
+The server acts as a broker between clients and external data sources.
+It also manages metadata on instruments, and local storage of historical data.
+Finally it also functions as a UI for managing the metadata & data, as well as importing/exporting data from and to CSV files.

 A simple sample application showing usage of the client can be found in the SampleApp project.